-One strategy that is commonly used is to set the maximum audit file size so that one audit file will fit on a 1.44 MB diskette.
-See "Changing a Volume Audit Configuration" in this chapter for information on setting the audit file size.
+Note: One strategy that is commonly used is to set the maximum audit file size so that one audit file will fit on a 1.44 MB diskette.
+See "Changing a Volume Audit Configuration" on page 48 for information on setting the audit file size.